 Destroyed Men Come and Go

-David works with sculpture, painting, textiles, and installation, while drawing is also central to his exploration of form.
-Mining a space between figuration and abstraction, he consistently returns to the body as a point of departure, exploring the human figure as a metaphor for transformation.
+Enrico David works in sculpture, painting, textiles, and installation, with drawing being key to his exploration of form.
+Mining a space between figuration and abstraction, David returns to the body as a point of departure, exploring the human figure as a metaphor for transformation.
 Through references to anatomy, metamorphosis permeates their forms and connects these works with nature.
 This continuous morphing is further mirrored in David’s manipulation of materials, with modelling and casting obscuring any clear understanding of their material origin.